react-backoffice/backoffice/README.md

 * Rename component Home to Dashboard
 * Form types: `checkbox`, `radio`
+* Tests: better coverage
+* Performance optimizing
 * Focus search in listing when opening
-* Tests
-* Performance optimizing
+* Use `is` and `has` as prefixes for boolean properties

 ## License